pgarrett-scripps/PaserVenn/README.md

 **PaSER Venn**

-PaSER Venn is a Streamlit application for comparing peptide and protein sets identified over multiple experiments.
+PaSER Venn is a Streamlit application for comparing peptide and protein results between multiple experiments.
-The application contains two pages, PaSER Venn and PaSER plot, which allow you to visualize the similarities and differences between the Peptide and Protein Results.
+The application contains two pages, PaSER Venn and PaSER plot, which allow you to visualize which peptides and proteins are shared between experiments.

 Getting started.
 Clone the repo and install required pip packages